 - GA Google Analytics

-Well, to learn the detail process of installing a WordPress plugin, check out our tutorial on how to install Happy Elementor Widgets in WordPress.
+Well, to learn the detailed process of installing a WordPress plugin, check out our tutorial on how to install Happy Elementor Widgets in WordPress.

 One last thing we want to mention.
 If you have activated Google Analytics in your WordPress site earlier, that would be well suited until you move to Elementor Theme Builder.